 Let me present you another TrustedBSD policy module, this time to control execution of suid enabled binaries.

-To avoid any deadlocks all binaries before userland application is connected are authorized.
+To avoid any deadlocks all binaries are authorized before userland application is connected.
 When the userland finally connects it receives a list (displayed as user notifications) of all the suid binaries that executed during the boot process (from my tests this is zero in Mavericks).

 Because of the changing nature of TrustedBSD started in Mavericks, this code only works with Mavericks as it is.
 If you want to make it work in Mountain Lion or Yosemite, you need to change the hook prototype and compile it with the correspondent SDK.